Cofense/triage-sdk-python/README.md

 Refer to your Triage API documentation for details about the data schema.

+This package works with Triage 1.20 and later.

 ## Installation

 This package is available on PyPI.